 How Do We Make a Difference In the Midst of Suffering?

-As she cleared away the leftover teacups and cookies, Julie apologized for the mess.
+As she cleared away the leftover teacups and cookies, Samantha apologized for the mess.
 Her family had just celebrated their elderly neighbor’s birthday.
 I smiled as I told her not to worry about the mess.
 Little did I realize that she was showing me a beautiful demonstration of what it means to be family.

-During my recent visit to South Africa, I visited with one of our Wellspring scholarship recipients.
+During my recent visit to South Africa, I visited with one of our Wellspring scholarship recipients, Julie.
 We have just started supporting her high school education fees within this last year so this was my first time meeting her in person.
 I wasn’t quite sure what to expect, but I didn’t expect to leave their home feeling the way I did.

 With this reality, she was left stranded and her uncle’s girlfriend, Samantha, was left alone to figure out what to do.
 As a now single mom, Samantha didn’t have the space or resources to take on another child, let alone a girl who was not directly related to her.
 She could have kicked Julie out, but she didn’t.
 Instead, her resolve to support and love Julie only deepened.